braidn/Knowledge-Repo/Redux.md

 * The __flatter the data, the better__.
   * A way to do this semi-automagically is to use [Normalizer][1].
   * Returning data like this is always going to be wildly easier for all JS apps.
+  * This should almost be a default if an API returns deeply nested items (think JSONAPI).
 * Make actions super simple, and slim.
   * Extract actions that create data, use XHR requests, or induce side effects into action creators.
 * Utilize reducer composition to break up the almost inevitably large 'root reducer'.